Find the products and resources you are looking for!

 BM-MNCs before separation

-Enrichment of CD271+ mesenchymal stromal cells (MSCs) from bone marrow mononuclear cells (BM-MNCs).
+Enrichment of CD271+ MSCs from bone marrow mononuclear cells (BM-MNCs).
 MSCs were isolated using the CD271 MicroBead Kit, human, an MS Column, and a MiniMACS™ Separator.
-Cells were stained with CD271 antibodies conjugated to APC or PE, as well as CD45-FITC and analyzed by flow cytometry using the MACSQuant® Analyzer.
+Cells were stained with CD271 (LNGFR)-PE and CD45-FITC antibodies and analyzed by flow cytometry using the MACSQuant® Analyzer.

 Separation of MSCA-1 (W8B2)–positive MSCs from human bone marrow mononuclear cells (BM-MNCs).
 Combining the Anti-MSCA-1 MicroBead Kit, with two MS Columns and a MiniMACS™ Separator, the highly proliferative population of MSCs was isolated from other mononuclear cells.
 Staining was done with Anti-MSCA-1 (W8B2)-APC and CD45-FITC.